Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Introduction

-We assume the visual primitives to be spatially continuous (so that they correspond to connected regions when rendered on rasters), compact, and tunable with parameters that allow the model to control their visual properties, like size, orientation, shape, and color (appearance).
-In this preliminary study, we resort to ellipses as a simple yet nontrivial class of primitives.
-We exemplify the approach by applying it to microscopic images of stained histological sections (Sec.\ \ref{sec:experiment}); nevertheless, it can be generalized to other domains, including 3D volumetric imaging.
+\mname can work with any visual primitives that can be rendered in a differentiable fashion.
+However, to provide alignment with the characteristics of natural images and to improve explainability, it is desirable for the primitives to be spatially continuous, compact, and tunable with parameters that independently control human-interpretable visual properties, such as size, orientation, shape, and color.
+In this study, we resort to ellipses as a simple yet nontrivial class of primitives.
+We demonstrate the approach by applying it to microscopic images of stained histological sections (Sec.\ \ref{sec:experiment}).
+The \mname is first trained on the (unannotated) images via autoassociation.
+Then, we use the learned representation to build a transparent diagnostic model (a decision tree), demonstrate its predictive superiority to a baseline configuration, and show how the decisions it makes can be explained with the interpretable properties of visual primitives.